Artin Approximation: Strong Artin Approximation

-Thus, by Corollary \ref{quotient}, in order to study the general growth of Artin functions, it is enough to study the Artin function of the polynomial where $A$ is a complete local ring.
+Thus, by Proposition \ref{quotient}, in order to study the general growth of Artin functions, it is enough to study the Artin function of the polynomial where $A$ is a complete local ring.

-\part{Examples of Applications}
+\section{Examples of Applications}